Frequently Asked Questions About Senior Living

 While nursing homes provide the highest amount of medical support with round-the-clock care, assisted living communities usually have licensed nurses on site for medical needs and emergencies.
 Nurses can provide assistance when residents have an urgent medical need.

 Providence Place offers emergency monitoring and assistance to residents 24 hours a day, 7 days a week.
-The emergency response team includes the Executive Director, Director of Wellness, RN, LPN, and the Shift Leader.
+The emergency response team includes the Executive Director, Director of Nursing, RN, LPN, and the Shift Leader.
 All of our caregiving staff is also trained on how to respond in case of an emergency.
 Residents in need of help simply use their call pendants to alert a caregiver, who responds promptly.

 Pet policies vary by community.
 Providence Place is pet-friendly, and each community encourages residents to bring their pets to live with them because it makes our community feel more like a home.
 Research shows that pet ownership has a positive effect on aging.
 There are physical, social, and emotional benefits associated with caring for a beloved pet.